ai-systems-security/Attacking-Insecure-Agents/excessive_db_agency/README.md

 - The results demonstrate the **Excessive Db Agency vulnerability** as intended
 - By adding **query whitelisting, schema controls, and guardrails**, you can move from a vulnerable agent to a **secure agent**

----

-## How to Secure it?

-- Restrict allowed queries
-- Add guardrails
-- Compare “before vs after” behavior